gitplus-apps/payfluid/README.md

 <br>

 ## ⚠️ ISSUES
 If you come across any issue or a problem you can kindly [report it here](https://github.com/gitplus-apps/payfluid/issues)

 <br>

 ## 👊 CONTRIBUTIONS

-Contributions and improvements are welcomed wholeheartedly.
+Contributions and improvements are welcomed.